Tufin/oasdiff/README.md

 Note: this is a Beta feature.
 Please report issues.

 ### Path Prefix Modification
-Sometimes paths names need to be modified, for example, if we are moving from v1 to v2:
+Sometimes paths prefixes need to be modified, for example, to create a new version:
-- Original paths: /api/v1/path1, /api/v1/path2...
+- /api/v1/...
-- New paths: /api/v2/path1, /api/v2/path2...
+- /api/v2/...

-oasdiff allows comparison of modified path names by stripping and/or prepending path prefixes.
+oasdiff allows comparison of API specifications with modified prefixes by stripping and/or prepending path prefixes.
 In the example above you could compare the files as follows:
 ```
-oasdiff -base original.yaml -revision new.yaml -strip-prefix-base /api/v1 -prefix-base /api/v2/
+oasdiff -base original.yaml -revision new.yaml -strip-prefix-base /api/v1 -prefix-base /api/v2
 ```
 or
 ```